There are many more referral program benefits than you might think.

-When people think of advocate and referral marketing, more often than not they think it boils down to the economics – an influencer offers an incentive to someone they might influence and, when that person transacts, they receive a reward.
+Often when people think of advocate and referral marketing, they think it just boils down to the economics – an influencer offers an incentive to someone they might influence and, when that person transacts, they receive a reward.
 But, as we’ve discussed in our three-part series on the psychology of referral, and again in our most recent webinar, there’s more going on with advocate and referral marketing than a simple exchange of incentives and rewards.

 A lot more, in fact.